NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 Failure to file information returns over the Internet

-As of January 1, 2016, if you file more than 50 information returns for a calendar year and you do not file the returns by Internet file transfer or Web Forms, you may have to pay a penalty decided as follows:
+If you file more than 50 information returns (slips) for a calendar year and you do not file the returns by Internet file transfer or Web Forms, you may have to pay a penalty decided as follows:

 |Number of information